dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

   in Rd file ..." by the cross-reference check.
 Bracketed index notation was replaced by prose ("entries 5, 6, ... of the `dim` field") and the forward reference to `read.cifti()` (increment 7) by `\code{read.cifti}`.

+### Increment 7: CIFTI-2 data reader (2026-09-22) -- DONE for reading (item I.2c, read part)

+Files: `R/read_cifti.R` (new, ~600 lines incl. roxygen), rewired `R/cifti.R`,
+`tests/testthat/test-read_cifti.R` (new, 287 tests), new tests in `tests/testthat/test-cifti2.R`, extended `dev_tools/cifti_dump.{py,R}` (they now
+also dump the data values), new `dev_tools/check_cifti_conversion.R`.
+No new dependency (`xml2` and the NIfTI-2 reader of I.2a are reused).

+Public API added: `read.cifti(filepath, rows, columns)` -> `fs.cifti.data`
+(`$header` + `$data`), `print.fs.cifti.data()`, `cifti.structure.data(x,
+structure, dim)`, `cifti.grayordinates(cii, dim)`, `cifti.axis.labels(cii, dim)`.
+`read.fs.morph.cifti()`, `read.fs.series.cifti()` and
+`read.fs.parcellation.cifti()` are native now and accept a path, an `fs.cifti` header or an `fs.cifti.data` object; objects of the `cifti` package keep working (the old helpers are kept as `.cifti.legacy.*`).

+Findings worth keeping:

+- **The `Surface` element of a `MatrixIndicesMap` is optional, and no file we have contains one.** Every file written by Workbench (including the official 2014 Conte69 files) reports the surface size only in the `SurfaceNumberOfVertices` attribute of each brain model. `read.cifti.header()` parses the `Surface` elements, so the surface size for the reconstruction has to fall back to the brain model attribute (nibabel's `BrainModelAxis` does the same); the fallback errors if several brain models of one structure disagree.
+  This was the first thing the new tests caught.
+- **A single `MatrixIndicesMap` can apply to both matrix dimensions** (`.dconn`, `.pconn`, `.pdconn`): "how many brainordinate dimensions does this file have" must count *dimensions covered by* brain-model mappings, not mapping elements.
+  Counting elements made a `.dconn` look like a normal dense file, which the test for the ambiguous-dimension error caught.
+- **The Workbench text output is transposed relative to `read.cifti()`**: it writes one line per index of matrix dimension 1, while the data array is dim0-first (nibabel's order).
+Comparing needs `t()`.
+- **That text output has 6 significant digits**, so the Workbench value comparison needs a tolerance: the largest relative difference is 2.1e-6 for the fixtures and 4.7e-6 for the official `.dtseries` (the residual is exactly the text rounding, e.g. Workbench writes `154.833` where the float32 value is `154.8333`).
+- nibabel 5.4.2 cannot load the mixed surface+volume fixture at all, so it cannot dump its data either; the dump tool now falls back to reading the raw bytes at `vox_offset` with numpy (reported on stderr, since that assumes the storage order instead of proving it).
+Workbench verifies that file's values.
+- Verification results (all with the shipped fixtures plus the three official files, 16 files in total): the nibabel dump comparison is **0 differing lines** (925 lines each, including all data values); the Workbench text comparison passes for all 16 files; the native readers agree exactly with the `cifti` package on the official files (morphometry, series, label keys and label table);
+  and the decisive semantic check passes: **averaging the official `.dtseries` over the vertices of each parcel reproduces the official `.ptseries`** (max absolute difference 1.2e-7 over all 108 values, i.e. float32 precision).
+That single check covers the byte order, the dense index mapping, the surface vertex indices and the parcel vertex lists of both hemispheres at once.

+Design decisions:

+- `read.cifti()` returns the array in file order (dimension 0 first), which is what nibabel returns, and names the dimensions with the axis labels. `rows` and `columns` are 1-based R indices into that array (the XML indices stay 0-based and are documented as such); the images are scanned for a transposed reading by the tests.
+- Column selection is seek based (one contiguous read per column, no full read of the file), so a submatrix of a huge `.dconn` can be read; row selection still reads the whole file and is documented as such.
+The allocation guard message now points at `columns` instead of only refusing.
+This is most of I.2f; what is missing there is the `read.cifti.rows()` convenience entry point and its docs.
+- Volume structures are *not* expanded to per-vertex data: `cifti.structure.data()` returns the values with the 0-based IJK voxel indices, the volume dimensions and the transformation matrix, and `read.fs.morph.cifti()` keeps erroring for them (with a message that explains the alternative now).
+- A volume brain model without `VoxelIndicesIJK` (legal, meaning "all voxels") is expanded in raster order (first index fastest).
+Both reference implementations refuse such files in practice, so the writer (next step) will always write the voxel indices explicitly, and this branch is only a reader leniency.
+- The `Surface`/`Volume` fallback and the dimension counting are the two places where the spec is less explicit than the files are; both are now recorded here and covered by tests.

+Still open in I.2c: the XML writer (axis objects, `cifti.header.from.axes()`, `write.cifti()` and the `write.fs.*.cifti()` convenience writers for `dscalar`, `dlabel`, `dtseries` and `dconn`), and the round trip checks that come with it.